MartinLeitgab/process_AlignmentResearchDataset/README.md

-# knowledge_fabric_creation
+# process_AlignmentResearchDataset

-This repo is intended to contain code to create knowledge fabrics of input data.
+This repo is intended to contain code to process the Alignment Research Dataset.

-Different methods of creating the fabrics are investigated with intent to select highest performing one for data element inclusion, input and fabric scaling, and inference/utilization.